stackus/goht/README.md

 %button.fizz{class:"foo bar baz"} Click me
 %button.foo{class:#{myStrClasses, myBoolClasses}} Click me
 ```
-All three sources of classes will be combined and deduplicated into a single class attribute.
+All sources of classes will be combined and deduplicated into a single class attribute.

 ### Object References
 Haml supports using a Ruby object to supply the id and class for a tag using the `[]` object reference syntax.